servalproject/serval-dna/doc/Mesh-Stream-Protocol.md

 has been transferred, including the *shutdown* packet from the remote end, the socket will close automatically during `msp_processing()`.

-#### `msp_close()` - Close a single MSP connection
+#### `msp_stop()` - Close a single MSP connection

-    void msp_close(MSP_SOCKET sock);
+    void msp_stop(MSP_SOCKET sock);

 Marks the given socket as closed.
 The socket is not actually cleaned up until the next call to `msp_processing()`.
 If called from within a handler function, the close takes effect as soon as the function returns.

-The next call to `msp_processing()` will immediately terminate all i/o activity for the socket without negotiating with or notifying the remote end, will discard all locally queued incoming and outgoing messages, and will make the final invocation to the socket's handler function with the CLOSED flag set.
+The next call to `msp_processing()` will immediately terminate all i/o activity for the socket sending a notification to the remote end to do the same, will discard all locally queued incoming and outgoing messages, and will make the final invocation to the socket's handler function with the CLOSED and STOPPED flags set.

-The remote end will have to rely on its MSP timeout logic to detect that the MSP connection is finished.
-The effect is as though the local end point had lost contact with the remote end with no warning.
+The remote end may miss the initial STOP notification due to packet loss, for this reason, msp_recv will also send a STOP notification in response to any connection it doesn't recognise.

 #### `msp_close_all()` - Close all MSP connections on a given MDP socket